berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 `help` tells us about the ability to create a new user. <br>
-Perhaps our new user will have access to the system in some way?<br>
+Will our new user have access to the system in some way?<br>
-Let’s see what will happen.
+Let’s see what happens.